-Heather joined the Eyewitness News team in February 2013, but she's been telling the major stories impacting North Carolina for several years.
-She comes to WTVD from Time Warner Cable News in Charlotte where she covered historical events as the station's primary anchor including the 2012 Democratic National Convention and the March on Wall Street South.
-Heather also co-hosted a live, Emmy-winning broadcast of the 2012 Miss North Carolina pageant.
-She is the recipient of several Associated Press awards and was most recently recognized by the Radio Television Digital News Association of the Carolinas for her health reporting.
+Before coming to ABC11, Heather served as weekday anchor for Time Warner Cable News in Charlotte.
+Among her most memorable assignments, anchoring the station's coverage of the Democratic National Convention and the March on Wall Street South.
+She also co-hosted a live, Emmy-winning broadcast of the 2012 Miss North Carolina pageant.
+Heather is the recipient of several Associated Press awards and was most recently recognized by the Radio Television Digital News Association of the Carolinas for her health and feature reporting.

-She is thrilled to be in the Tar Heel State.
+Heather is thrilled to be in the Tar Heel State.
 If you see her out, say hello!